The home above is not the actual home where this story took place, but is similar and from the same San Francisco neighborhood.

 Thus began my life as a student and part-time retained handyman.
 She pried out of me the story of my parents accident so understood why I was working.
 I was up at her home as often as I thought homework would allow.
 She enjoyed insisting that I keep my grades up and we often had tea together and became good friends.

 A new quarter at school began and I continued to spend three afternoons a week with Mrs. Logan, weeding, repairing or moving her furniture around.
 Soon, it was December.
 Mom was back at work.
 Dad was was still mending.
 I had almost drained my checking account to pay tuition and realized that I had a small problem.
-I wanted to get some kind of Christmas present for Mrs. Logan but: I was nearly broke and couldn’t afford anything she would think was nice, so I had to get clever.
+I wanted to get some kind of Christmas present for Mrs. Logan but: I’m broke and can’t afford anything she would think was nice.
+I need a clever idea.